Świnoujście: History

 The town had broad, unpaved streets and one-story houses built in the Dutch style, which gave it an almost rustic appearance.
 Its industries, beyond some fishing, were entirely connected with its shipping.
 The river mouth, which was the entrance to the harbor and regarded as the best on the Prussian Baltic coast, was then protected by two curving long breakwaters, and was strongly fortified.
 On the island of Wolin, on the other side of the narrow Świna, a great lighthouse was erected.
 In 1897 the canal of the Kaiserfahrt was opened to navigation, and this waterway between the Stettin harbour and the Baltic Sea was deepened between 1900 and 1901.
 From then on Stettin could be reached directly by ships, and Swinemünde's importance diminished somewhat.

 During World War II, Germany operated a forced labour subcamp of the Stalag II-D prisoner-of-war camp in the city.
-In February 1945, a German-conducted death march of Allied prisoners of war from the Stalag Luft IV prisoner-of-war camp passed through the city.
+In February 1945, German-perpetrated death marches of Allied prisoners of war from the Stalag XX-B and Stalag Luft IV POW camps passed through the city.
 On 12 March 1945 during World War II, refugee-crowded Swinemünde suffered heavy destruction by the USAAF, an estimated 5,000 to 23,000 were killed, most of whom are buried on the Golm War Cemetery west of the town, on the German side of the border.
 The city and port were also destroyed during the Allied air raids on 12 March and 16 April 1945.
 On 16 April 1945, a British heavy bomber of the No. 617 Squadron RAF was shot down by the Germans, and is now commemorated with a memorial on the Karsibór island within the city limits.
 The unfinished German aircraft carrier Graf Zeppelin was scuttled in the harbor in an attempt to prevent its capture by the advancing Red Army (it was nevertheless refloated by the Soviets later).
 The German battleship Schlesien had also participated in the defence of the city, before it too was scuttled.
 After the German forces defending the city were evacuated, Soviet forces occupied the city on the night of 4–5 May 1945.